bankfrick/webapi-docs/source/includes/_datatypes.md

   "purposeOfPayment" : "POGD"
 }
 ```
-The purposeOfPayment field is required if the transfer currency is USD.
+The purposeOfPayment field is currently optional when the transfer currency is USD.
+However, it will become mandatory in a future release.
 The value must be selected from a predefined list of permitted purpose codes.
 Free text is not allowed – only the corresponding short code (e.g. POGD for Purchase of Goods) must be used.

 **Purpose of payments**